microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR-Proxy_README.md

 <img src="./images/Screenshot_2022-02-15_151738_edit2.png" height="328">

-## Step 3 - Import environment and collection files into Postman
+## Step 3 - Import the FHIR-Proxy environment template into Postman

 1. Access the Postman environment template for FHIR-Proxy [here](./samples/fhir-proxy.postman_environment.json).
 Save the file locally (click on `Raw` and then do a **Save as** from your browser).